dborchers/jupyterhub-deploy-docker/README.md

+# Diego's jupyterhub-deploy-docker version
+This is the jupyterhub-deploy-docker repo with some small tweaks.
+* Google OAuth instead of GitHub Auth
+* Enabled HTTP to HTTPS redirecton

 # jupyterhub-deploy-docker

 This repository provides a reference deployment of [JupyterHub](https://github.com/jupyter/jupyterhub), a multi-user [Jupyter Notebook](http://jupyter.org/) environment, on a **single host** using [Docker](https://docs.docker.com).